Babarm/cis422-project1/docs/DeveloperGuide.md

 7. Check if it worked in terminal.
     * `ssh -T git@bitbucket.org`
-    * You should see that your logged in as your username.
+    * You should see that you're logged in as your username.

 8. Now you can use the SSH URL next time you clone the repo.